 So, how you are doing.
 Are menstrual mood swings real for you?
 Have you found any techniques for coping with or reducing them?
 I’d love it if you would be willing to share your story, in the comments section.
 And if you have any questions, please share those as well; I promise to check back regularly.

-Dr. Deborah Epstein, better known as “The PMS Doc” offers affordable group-coaching programs that help women put down the hot-water bottle and the Midol, and learn how to free themselves from period pain.
-She is in private practice in Seattle, Washington, where she is a licensed naturopathic physician.
+Dr. Deborah Epstein – better known as “The IBS Doc” – offers affordable group-coaching programs leading people through an anti-inflammatory diet program, to help you put down the hot-water bottle and the Midol.
+She offers remote video consultations from Washington state, where she is a licensed naturopathic physician.
 Her e-book, Free Yourself from Period Pain – Without Drugs, is currently available as a free download.